jacobp100/jacob-does-code/cv.md

 ## Experience

+### WonderBill, Covent Carden<time>Nov &rsquo;19&ndash;Present</time>

+Worked on a team building a household bill aggregation app in React Native.
+Worked with designers and other members of the tech team to build new screens and a new component library to achieve better visual consistency, improve user experience, and address tech debt at the same time.

+### Red Deer, Baker Street<time>Jun &rsquo;19&ndash;Nov &rsquo;19</time>

+Worked as part of a team to build a data vis application with React, Redux, and D3 for visualising market data for a hedgefund.
+Set up key infrastructure to bridge the old jQuery site to the new React components, enabling a gradual migration.

-### Zoopla, Tower Bridge<time>Sep &rsquo;18</time>
+### Zoopla, Tower Bridge<time>Sep &rsquo;18&ndash;Jun &rsquo;19</time>

 Senior developer doing full stack development on various consumer-facing projects.
 Used many technologies, including Node, Express, Handlebars, <span class="smcp">SCSS</span>, vanilla JavaScript, React (Preact), and VueJS with Nuxt for a universal (isomorphic) web app.

 ### Our Star Club, Fitzrovia<time>Jun &rsquo;18&ndash;Sep &rsquo;18</time>

 Architected both React web and React Native applications for _Otro_&mdash;a sports-based social media platform.
 Set up key infrastructure and guided the team through native development.
-Used Fastlane and CircleCI for automated testing and TestFlight deployment.
 Integrated many native code libraries in both Swift and Java where existing React Native bindings were not available.

-### Concentra, St Paul&rsquo;s<time>Aug &rsquo;17&ndash;Jun &rsquo;18</time>

-Senior developer working on a the _OrgVue_ web app specialising in data visualisation of large enterprises, using D3, React, Redux, and React-<span class="smcp">DND</span>, among other libraries.
-Developed a fully interactive app capable of visualising organisation hierarchies with 500,000 employees, with drag and drop between both the <span class="smcp">UI</span> and visualisations.
-Developed a platform to render organisation charts in-browser at 60fps, also allowing fully native PowerPoint export.

 ### Other Places

 {:.timelist}

+- Concentra <time>2017&ndash;2018</time>

+  Developed a React & D3-based data vis app capable of visualising organisation hierarchies of over 100k employees at 60fps in the browser, and with PowerPoint export

 - Autotrip <time>2016&ndash;2017</time>